agentmorris/MegaDetector/api/batch_processing/postprocessing/repeat_detection_elimination/README.md

 `c:\repeat_detection_stuff\filtering_2023.05.24.13.40.45`

-This directory will have lots of pictures with bounding boxes on them.
+This folder will have lots of pictures with bounding boxes on them.
 Importantly, you are not looking at <i>every</i> detection; each one of these images represents potentially very many nearly-identical detections.
 Even though you're doing some manual work here, machine learning is saving you lots of time!

+<b>tl;dr for this whole section: deleting one of these images tells this process that the thing in the red box was actually an animal/person/vehicle.
+Leaving an image in the folder tells this process that the thing in the red box was indeed a false detection (rock, stick, etc.).</b>

 Most of these images indeed correspond to repeated false positives: